mastrof/BubbleBath.jl/README.md

 * Control minimum allowed distance between spheres.
 * Decide whether spheres can cross through domain boundaries or not.

+`BubbleBath.jl` just employs the trivial brute-force method, with the only peculiarity that spheres are introduced in order of decreasing radius.
+Dense packings are obtained with reasonable performance, but spatial correlations between sphere sizes are introduced.

+This is **not** an algorithm to generate tight, space-filling packings.

 ## Example usage
 The package exports a `Sphere{D}` type, which is just a wrapper around a position `pos::NTuple{D,Float64}` and a radius `radius::Float64`, and